diyaa-hamza/DJHFontManager/README.md

 # DJHFontManager

 Change the font for all UILabel, UIButton, UITextView and UITextfield with passing your font

 # Install

 Add `pod 'DJHFontManager'`
 Run `pod 'install`

 # How To Use

 In your AppDelegate
-    Change the font name to your font family or keep it empty to use the current font let fontConfig = DJHFontManager.DJHFotnConfigration.init(reqular: "Change to Reqular Font Name",
+    //Change the font name to your font family or keep it empty to use the current font let fontConfig = DJHFontManager.DJHFotnConfigration.init(reqular: "Change to Reqular Font Name",
                                                                     bold: "Change to Bold Font Name",
                                                                     light: "Change to Light Font Name",